maxxrail/Solarwind-ai/README.md

 The **Inria Aerial Image Labeling Dataset** provides large aerial images, each with ground-truth building (rooftop) masks.
 We use **Mask R-CNN** (a model for instance segmentation) within **Detectron2** to learn how to segment these rooftops.

-The structure of the dataset is as follows and you can **download the dataset from our google drive** AerialImageDataset/
+The structure of the dataset is as follows:
+AerialImageDataset/
 ├── train/
 │   ├── images/